ThiagoPanini/datadelivery/docs/mkdocs/index.md

-# datadelivery: Helping users to start their analytics journey at AWS
+# datadelivery: A Data Exploration Toolkit

 ## Overview

-*datadelivery* is an open source [Terraform](https://www.terraform.io/)  module that provides a starter infrastructure toolkit to be deployed in any AWS account in order to help users to explore analytics services like Athena, Glue, EMR, Redshift and others.
+*datadelivery* is an open source [Terraform](https://www.terraform.io/) module that provides an infrastructure toolkit to be deployed in any AWS account in order to help users to explore analytics services like Athena, Glue, EMR, Redshift and others.
 It does that by uploading and cataloging public datasets that can be used for multiple purposes, either to create jobs or just to query data using AWS services.

 - Have you ever wanted to have a bunch of datasets to explore in AWS?
 - Have you ever wanted to take public data and start building an ETL process?